If you’re fascinated by the inner workings of the human mind and keen to work in mental health, an array of fulfilling career paths await.

 Students can also choose the ‘5+1’ internship pathway to graduate as a generalist psychologist.
 This involves a three-year undergraduate degree, a one-year honours degree or graduate diploma, a one-year Master of Professional Psychology, followed by a one-year internship in the field.

 Counselling is a self-regulated profession.
 Organisations like Australian Counselling Association and Psychotherapy and Counselling Federation of Australia require counsellors to complete an accredited course of study.
-Deakin’s Graduate Certificate of Counselling and Graduate Diploma of Counselling (commencing in 2022) teach essential knowledge and skills in counselling.
+Deakin’s Graduate Certificate of Counselling, Graduate Diploma of Counselling and Master of Counselling teach essential knowledge and skills in counselling.

 On the books: The study experience